pekkis/hardcore-react-training/README.md

 ## Howto

-The software is divided into two subfolders. `client` has the client side code (our main dish). `server` just contains a simple Express app to act as a backend for our training session.

-Commands are always run in either of these folders, not in the common root folder.

-While preparing for the training session, you must follow the _development_ path for both server and client and assert that you get a working starting state.

-## Development

-### client
+### Develop

-- `cd client`
 - `yarn`
 - `cp .env.example .env`
 - `yarn run start`

 Open browser and go to http://localhost:8888.
-You should see a simple welcoming screen of some kind that suggests that you suckle on a duckling (or something similar).
+You should see a beautiful welcoming screen that contains a duckling and suggests that some people like suckling on ducklings.

-It could look something like [this screenshot](https://www.dropbox.com/s/tibrr0l22ebl5qn/Screenshot%202019-11-28%2010.29.02.png?dl=0).

-### server

-- `cd server`
-- `yarn`
-- `cp .env.example .env`
-- `yarn run start`

-After the server is running, open browser and go to http://localhost:8889/person and make sure you see a mighty JSON blob of random data.

-A GraphQL backend might also be in a semi-working state: http://localhost:8889/graphql is it's endpoint.
-It might also not work.
-Nobody knows.

-## Build
+There should be some helpful instructions / assertions on the screen.
+So go thru it carefully.
+If you're happy with what you see, you're done.

-### client
+### Build

-The app builds to `dist/` (client code) folder.

 - `yarn run build`

+Look at the `dist/`

 ## Licensing